inducer/cnd/README.rst

         c[((i - 1) * n) + (j - 1)] = tmp;
       }
     }

-(See the FAQ below if you're already not liking the round parentheses for array indexing.
-Turns out C leaves you no choice.)

 You may also take a look at a `more comprehensive example
 <https://github.com/inducer/cnd/blob/master/examples/basic.c>`_